Want to file your tax and wondering which free tax software to use in Canada? We’ve got you covered.

 It has both a free and paid option.
-The paid option costs $29 and it’s for those with self-employed, rental income or employment expense.
+The paid pricing starts at $79.99 with up to 32% discount.

 CloudTax is not available for residents of Yukon, Northwest Territories, Nunavut, or Quebec.
 It is the only free option with unlimited chat support.